You Can Leave Your Hat On

 "You Can Leave Your Hat On" is a song written by Randy Newman and appearing on his 1972 album Sail Away.

+Upon its single release, Record World called it "an extraordinarily reproduced and newly arranged version of this very funny song with a funky melody line and unique Newman vocalizing."

 According to a retrospective AllMusic review by Mark Deming, the song is a "potent mid-tempo rock tune" and a "witty and willfully perverse bit of erotic absurdity".
-Newman later admitted the song was, "too low for me to sing it.
-I can't rock it too hard, which maybe I should have...or maybe not."
+Newman later admitted the song was "too low for me to sing it.
+I can't rock it too hard, which maybe I should have... or maybe not."